Peel, chop, dice. Heat on, pan on, olive oil on.

 Yes, you can, but there’s a caveat.

-While you may have a natural talent for cooking, formal education is important to mastering the culinary arts.
 A diploma in baking, for instance, will equip you with the knowledge and skills needed to excel in the industry.

 So if you’re wondering what you should be studying to become a chef, allow us to offer some suggestions:

 All programs at Le Cordon Bleu Malaysia are world-class, tailored to meet the demands of the tourism, hotel, and food service sectors.
-Whichever path you choose, we’ll prepare you (with salt and pepper) to become a bona fide chef.

 Now armed with personal kitchen experience and a certificate on your wall, it’s finally time to get out on the field.